dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ## Logging

 ASP.NET Core supports a logging API that works with a variety of logging providers.
-Built-in providers allow you send logs to one or more destinations, and you can add third-party logging frameworks.
+Built-in providers support sending logs to one or more destinations.
+Third-party logging frameworks can be used.

 [Logging](xref:fundamentals/logging)